Broken Lance: Accolades

 The film won the Oscar for Best Story for Philip Yordan.
 Katy Jurado was nominated for Best Supporting Actress.
 Jurado's role was originally for Dolores del Río.
 The film also won a Golden Globe Award as Best Film Promoting International Understanding.
 The New York Times reviewer A.H.
 Weiler wrote, "Although the saga of the self-made, autocratic cattle baron… is familiar film fare, Broken Lance… makes a refreshingly serious and fairly successful attempt to understand these towering men...[T]he rugged, vast and beautiful terrain of the Southwest is impressive and pleasing in the colors and CinemaScope in which it was filmed."

 Home media

 The film was released on DVD May 24, 2005.
 Viewers have the option of watching either a "pan and scan" full-screen version or the original widescreen version.
 Both versions have stereophonic sound, and have been digitally restored.
-The film was released on Blu-ray by Twilight Time in the correct CinemaScope aspect ratio of 2.55:1.
+The film was newly remastered for Blu-ray by Twilight Time in the correct CinemaScope aspect ratio of 2.55:1.